 This is easier said than done.
 Better is trickier to do, because it requires a little more creative thought.

 The better equation requires education, coaching and patience.

 Ironically, the "more is better" crowd could and should be spending that additional time they are trying to dedicate to the situation on optimizing their time more effectively instead.

 First, analyze the problem you are trying to solve.
 Do you understand why you are doing it?

-If you don’t, then ask questions of your coach or mentor.
+If you don’t, ask questions of yourself, your coach or your mentor.
 Too many people leave a room with questions, so they’ve already limited their ability to get better.

 I know, because nobody wants to be that guy to put up their hand in a seminar to ask the first question, for fear of seeming dumb or like they weren’t paying attention.

 On the contrary, people like me love questions!

 Second, how are you going to do it and does it correlate with why?

 Don’t be consumed by ‘what’ you think you should be doing, think about how your real lifestyle fits into the equation and make decisions based off of that.